 All students in grades 9, 10, and 11 are required to enroll in a minimum of six (6) courses per semester.
-Students in grade 12 must enroll in courses needed to graduate and additional electives are recommended for college and career readiness goals.
+Students in grade 12 must enroll in a minimum of (5) courses for the fall semester.
+Those (5) courses may include dual enrollment, capstone, employability experience, etc. During the spring semester, students may enroll in any number of courses that are needed to graduate and additional electives are recommended for college and career readiness goals.
 Students participating in extracurricular activities must be enrolled in a minimum of two (2) units of credit and have passed two (2) units of credit the proceeding semester as per the SD High School Activities Association requirements.